 Cabbages have been studied to help treat inflammation and digestive issues.
 It’s not only a very nutritious food, but it’s very inexpensive and easy to find.

 • Cabbage makes the base of the juice.
-Don’t worry, juiced cabbage is not bitter or pungent.
-It’s actually quite mild and tasty, especially when blended with the other ingredients.
 You can use green cabbage or red or purple cabbage.
 Cabbage is part of the cruciferous vegetables family and has many health benefits.
 Whether you eat cabbage or drink raw cabbage juice, you’re going to get a lot of nutritional value including vitamin C and vitamin K. A head of cabbage is usually only a few dollars and has low calories.
-It’s one of the most nutritious vegetables you can consume.
+It’s one of the most nutritious vegetables you can consume, especially when making anti inflammatory juice recipes.

 • Apple pairs amazingly well with cabbage and adds some natural sweetness to this juice.
 You can use a red or a green apple.